sheftneal/pnas-ed-smoke-2023/results/README.txt

 lb = lower bound 95% confidence interval corrected for multiple comparisons ub_unadj =  upper bound 95% confidence interval without adjusting for multiple comparisons (not used in paper just included for reference) lb_unadj =    lower bound 95% confidence interval without adjusting for multiple comparisons (not used in paper just included for reference)

+fig4-sub-panels-insurance-heterogeneity.rds

+Corresponds to estimates in sub panels of Figure 4.
+Main panels are the same as panels in Figure 3.
+Units correspond to Figur 4 in the paper and are % change relative to no smoke.

+outcome = The category of ED visits type = Least/Moderately/Most Insured bin = smoke bin (1 = 0-5, 2 = 5-10, 3 = 10-25, 4 = 25-50, 5 = >50 ugm3-1)
+est = estimate
+se = standard error
+lb = 95% CI lower bound
+ub = 95% CI upper bound